r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 <br /><br /><br /><br />

-# 2 - Writing metasploit template
+# 2 - Writing the metasploit template

       The metasploit template its divided in to 3 main funtions.
       1 - the librarys, class name, mixins: that contains module requires/imports.